-2021 £'000 2020 £'000
+2022 £'000 2021 £'000

-Amounts owed to Group undertakings 19,144 9,434
+Amounts owed to Group undertakings 22,357 19,144

-Other taxes and social security costs 107 227
+Other taxes and social security costs 149 107

-Trade and other creditors 86 47
+Trade and other creditors 28 86

-Accruals 602 862
+Accruals 1,096 602

-Bank borrowings - 333

-Deferred consideration on acquisitions 2,572 -
+Deferred consideration on acquisitions 4,625 2,572

-22,511 10,903
+28,255 22,511

 The Company has guaranteed bank borrowings of all its subsidiary undertakings, the main trading subsidiaries are Solid State Supplies Limited, Steatite Limited, Pacer Components Limited, Willow Technologies Limited and Active Silicon Limited.
-At the year end the liabilities covered by those guarantees amounted to £nil (2020: £nil).
+At the year end the liabilities covered by those guarantees amounted to £nil (2021: £nil).
 The Company accounts for guarantees provided to Group companies as insurance contracts, recognising a liability only to the extent that it is probable the guarantees will be called upon.

-The short-term deferred consideration on acquisitions is £1.6m for Willow Technologies Group and £1.0m for Active Silicon Group as disclosed in note 31 of the consolidated Group accounts.
+The short-term deferred consideration on acquisitions is £3.5m for Willow Technologies Group and £1.1m for Active Silicon Group.